Surihix/Fixing-enhancing-Final-Fantasy-XIII/docs/important_fixes.md

 - This should fix the issue.

-# For AMD users
+### For AMD users
-<br>Refer this guide and the anti aliasing section.
+Refer this guide linked below and in the guide, follow the anti aliasing section.
 <br>https://www.amd.com/en/support/kb/faq/dh-012#faq-Accessing-Radeon-Settings-Gaming-Options

 Create a custom application profile for this game by adding the game's exe file from from the top right option in the panel.